josiah34/linux-shell-scripting/README.md

 To use this script, simply download it and make it executable using `chmod +x weather.sh`.
 You will need to have `jq` and `curl` installed on your system.
 If `jq` is not installed, the script will exit with an error message.

+## Docker

+I have also included a Dockerfile to build a docker image for this script locally.
+IMAGE NAME ``josiah34/get-weather:latest`` on Dockerhub.

+``docker pull josiah34/get-weather:latest``

 ## Usage

 To run the script, use the command `./weather.sh` in the terminal and follow the prompts.